Rai5266/demoSR/README.md

 # demoSR
- this is my first git repository
+ this is my first git repository. author-SR